lac-dcc/lif/llvm/README.md

 - A generator for CMake (GNU Make, Ninja, etc)

 ## Build
 This project is built with CMake.
 You can choose the generator you prefer.
 You also need to set the path for the LLVM install directory.
-It is assumed that the following paths exist: $LT_LLVM_INSTALL_DIR/include/llvm for the LLVM installation and $LT_LLVM_INSTALL_DIR/lib/cmake/llvm/LLVMConfig.cmake for the LLVM config file.
-However, if you prefer, you can set these paths manually by modifying the CMakeLists.txt file at the root folder.
 The following commands illustrate the building process:

 ```
 $ cd /path/to/lif/llvm